 To tie all of the talent functions together effectively, however, organizations require employee development.
 Wheeler noted that employee development has been “the forgotten child of the last decade.”
 It is more and more necessary as companies adjust to a world where talent needs change overnight and employees are forced to learn new skills quickly.
 “There needs to be a robust function within a company that can help curate information, deliver knowledge, steer people to the right resources, and provide mentorship,” Wheeler said.

-Fox highlighted how technology supports and enhances many talent management functions, whether by Oracle or another platform.
+Technology supports and enhances many talent management functions, whether by Oracle or another platform.
 Most of these functions, as noted in the diagram above, have been standard parts of the talent function for decades.
 Some have only recently become available through self-service functionality, digital assistant capabilities and artificial intelligence.
 Newer, cloud-based technologies are rapidly becoming essential for a company’s talent model to succeed.

 For example, the digital assistant is a Chatbot available for employees to leverage in order to request information easily.
 For instance, they can find out about open positions or training opportunities within their company without having to send an email, make a phone call or search a web site.
 Artificial intelligence in the talent space may look like identifying internal and external candidates that qualify for current or future openings within the company.